 I absolutely love the wedding industry.
 I’ve always loved weddings, even the waiting around whilst pictures are taken, even the drunk family members, and disasters that might happen along the way.

 Your wedding day comes around so quickly, and it’s over so quickly.
 But it’s the small details people remember.
 Did you think about the vegan menu as much as you thought about the main one?
 Have you scheduled everything correctly?

-This is the typical thought process of a bride leading up to her wedding day.
-There is too much to do and not enough time.
+There’s usually too much to do and not enough time.
 And, if you miss a big detail then it could ruin the whole wedding.

 Sadly, you can’t change your mind so you have to crack on and power through.
 While you’re doing this, it’s easy to focus on the big features.
 But, the small wedding details can be as important.
 Take a look below if you are a non-believer.

 Veganism and vegetarianism are getting more and more popular so there may be a couple of these at the reception.
 No big deal because these options are covered.

 Still, some guests may have other restrictions that aren’t covered by meat or dairy-free meals.
 Gluten-free is a big one these days because people are beginning to realise they have a deficiency.
 To cover all bases, you should include a short paragraph on the invite explaining to guests what they should do if they have any dietary needs.

 I tried to consider everyone.
 Whilst this may cause more stress than necessary, I’m too much of a people-pleaser.
 Small wedding details were my nemesis, and I considered all angles.
 I bought dairy-free chocolate favours for the vegans and dairy-allergy sufferers.
 It was worth it, as they were pleased I’d thought about them so much.